What is pre-teen and teenage mental health?

-If your child tells you they keep thinking about self-harm or suicide, seek urgent professional help.
+If your child tells you they’re thinking about self-harm or suicide, seek urgent professional help.
 Call Lifeline on 131 114, 24 hours a day, 7 days a week.
 You can also call 000 or go straight to a hospital emergency department.

 If you’re concerned about your child’s mental health, start by talking with your child.
 Talking with your child about how they’re feeling shows your child they’re not alone and that you care.
 Also, your child might need your help to get professional support.

-Here are some ideas to encourage your child to talk with you about how they’re feeling:
+Here are ideas to encourage your child to talk with you about how they’re feeling:

 - Say that even adults have problems they can’t sort out on their own.
-Point out that it’s easier to get help when you have someone else’s support.
+Point out that it’s easier to get help when you have support.

-- Tell your child that it’s not unusual for young people to feel worried, stressed or sad.
+- Tell your child that it’s common for young people to feel worried, stressed or sad.
 Also tell your child that opening up about personal thoughts and feelings can be scary.

 - Let your child know that talking with GPs or other health professionals is confidential.
 These professionals can’t tell anyone else, unless they’re worried about your child’s safety or someone else’s safety.